-An identical version of this letter was sent to the leadership of the House and Senate Appropriations Subcommittees on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies and copied to its members.
+An identical version of this letter was sent to the leadership of the House and Senate agriculture committees and copied to their members.

 Attachment: Elaborating on concerns of relocating and realigning ERS

 The American Statistical Association's concern for the quality of ERS work and its ability to support evidence-based policymaking at USDA arises for several reasons.
 Primary among them, ERS is sure to lose a substantial portion of its staff who are not willing or able to relocate outside of the Washington, DC, area.
 The ERS is composed of a unique combination of staff-including those with expertise or training in economics, agriculture, sociology, nutrition, agricultural economics, and statistics-that is effective because of the staff members' interdisciplinarity.
 We believe there is a strong likelihood the ERS relocation outside the Washington area would jeopardize ERS's ability to maintain its quality work for years to come because of the staff loss.
 Just as it has taken years to build such a staff, it would take years to rebuild it in another location.